YounesAbada04/is117-gittest-real/answers/question-09.md

-you create a directory using mkdir.
+You create a directory using the mkdir command, which makes a new folder.